 Even though deductibles offset the insurance costs to some extent, they are not always favorable to customers.
 Thus, you should pick an appropriate deductible according to your driving patterns and lifestyle rather than choosing the one that’s the lowest in price.

 - Multi-Car Discounts: If you have multiple cars insured with the same company, you are likely to have a lower premium than if you get insurance for each of them separately.
-Generally, multiple drivers must be related by marriage or blood and live at the same address to qualify for this discount.
-Ask your provider as blood or marriage isn’t always a requirement.
+Generally, multiple drivers must be related by marriage or blood and live at the same address to qualify for this discount, but it’s not always a requirement.

 - Multiple Policy Discounts: If you’re insuring your home and car with one insurer, you’re likely to get a discount on both policies.